YottaDB/YDBDoc/MessageRecovery/errors.rst

 AIOBUFSTUCK
 -----------

-AIOBUFSTUCK, AIOBUFSTUCK, Waited mmmm minutes for PID: pppp to finish AIO disk write of block: bbbb
+AIOBUFSTUCK, Waited mmmm minutes for PID: pppp to finish AIO disk write of block: bbbb

 All YottaDB Components Warning: PID pppp did not receive a response from the I/O system after waiting for mmmm minutes.
 Block bbbb cannot accept further updates until the I/O completes.